shubhomoydas/ad_examples/README.md

   - Retention Type 1: Here the new instances are first merged with the older unlabeled instances and then the complete set is sorted in descending order on the distance from the margin.
 The top instances are retained; rest are discarded. **This is highly recommended.**

+**Note on Query Diversity**
+See further below for diversity based querying strategy.
+The query_type=8 option selects this. **To actually see benefits of this option, set batch size to greater than 1 (e.g., 3)**.

 Generating compact descriptions with AAD
 -------------------------------------------
 ADD, when used with a forest-based detector such as Isolation Forest, can output a compact set of subspaces that contain all labeled anomalies.
 The idea is explained in https://github.com/shubhomoydas/ad_examples/blob/master/documentation/anomaly_description/anomaly_description.pdf.
 Following illustrations show the results of this approach.